gravitationalwavedc/meertime_dataportal/README.md

 ### Testing

-To manually run tests of the backend, execute `poetry run pytest` while in the `backend` directory.
+To manually run tests of the backend, execute `poetry run python manage.py test` while in the `backend` directory.
 To manually run tests of the frontend, run `npm run cypress` in the `frontend` directory.

 ### Adding requirements